pnsn/station_metrics/README.md

 # Files

--*MetricsForIgor.py*  This is the main ObsPy based python script for calculating metrics... it's a version I handed off to Igor.
+- *MetricsForIgor.py*  This is the main ObsPy based python script for calculating metrics... it's a version I handed off to Igor.
 It's pretty similar to what's in production on web4.
--*MetricsForIgor.csh*  This is the shell script that runs the python code, it's set up on an hourly cron.
+- *MetricsForIgor.csh*  This is the shell script that runs the python code, it's set up on an hourly cron.
--*ShakeAlertList.IRISZ, ShakeAlertList.NCEDCZ, ShakeAlertList.SCEDCZ* These are the (outdated) channel lists for the three data centers.
+- *ShakeAlertList.IRISZ, ShakeAlertList.NCEDCZ, ShakeAlertList.SCEDCZ* These are the (outdated) channel lists for the three data centers.

 # Station Metrics